mkaspr/ilp-solver/README.md

 ##### Improve ETA File Usage
 The ETA file used inside `solver.py` could be altered to improve performance.
-Optinally, the GLPK LP solver could be used instead of the current Python implementation.
+Alternatively, the GLPK LP solver could be used instead of the current Python implementation.

 ##### Branch-and-Cut
-Using Branch-and-Cut instead of Branch-and-Bound would further reduce MPI communicatoin overhead, as Workers would search a given branch longer, without needing to send results back to the master after every solution.
+Using the Branch-and-Cut algorithm instead of Branch-and-Bound would further reduce MPI communication overhead, as Workers would search a given branch longer, without needing to send results back to the master after every solution.

 ##### Broadcasting Integer Solutions
-Currently, each Worker sends the results of non-integral solutions back to the Master, so the Master can inform the Worker if the that branch can be pruned.
+Currently, each Worker sends the results of non-integral solutions back to the Master so the Master can inform the Worker if the that branch can be pruned.
 To reduce this communication, the Master could broadcast each new integer solution to each Worker, as these are relatively rare, so each worker can make the decision to prune themselves.

 ##### Reading AMPL Input Files
 As mentioned above, this program currently works on randomly generated problems.
-Providing an ampl file parser that creates `Problem` objects would beneficial for solving actual problems.
+Providing an ampl file parser that creates `Problem` objects would be beneficial for solving actual problems.